 A complete list of standard options can be found on the corresponding Hugo docs page.

-To display a featured image in content pages, simply drag an image named
+To display a cover image (aka featured image) in content pages, simply drag an image named

 featured.jpg) into your page’s folder.

-# Featured image # To use, place an image named `featured.jpg/png` in your page's folder. # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight # Set `preview_only` to `true` to just use the image for thumbnails. image: placement: 1 caption: "Photo by [Geo](https://github.com/gcushen/)" focal_point: "Center" preview_only: false alt_text: An optional description of the image for screen readers.
+# Cover image # To use, place an image named `featured.jpg/png` in your page's folder. # Otherwise, specify the `filename` option to load an image from your `assets/media/` folder. # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight # Set `preview_only` to `true` to just use the image for thumbnails. image: placement: 1 caption: "Photo by [Geo](https://github.com/gcushen/)" focal_point: "Center" preview_only: false alt_text: An optional description of the image for screen readers. # filename: my-image.jpg # Uncomment to load an image from `assets/media/` instead.

 Page resources (attachments and links)